MrPatzy/Cyber_Tools/readme.md

 ### Goals

 - Make my own tool for cyber security
-- Work with importing library and working with them in code.
+- Work with importing libraries and working with them in code.
+- Gain knowledge in backend socket connections

 ### Looking Forward